Iraq women lament costs of U.S. invasion

 "Believe me, if Iraqi culture, tradition and mentality would accept a man to have this post, the men would not even give that to a woman," said lawmaker Safia al-Souhail, one of 21 women who won enough votes to enter parliament without the quota.

-Souhail lamented that women were also denied a single seat on key parliamentary committees such as security and defence, and reconciliation.
+Souhail lamented that women were also denied a single seat on key parliamentary committees such as security and defense, and reconciliation.

-Within the parliament, women's efforts to cooperate across the political spectrum have been stymied by disputes between Shi'ite Muslim, Sunni and ethnic Kurdish factions that have all but paralysed the Iraqi political process.
+Within the parliament, women's efforts to cooperate across the political spectrum have been stymied by disputes between Shi'ite Muslim, Sunni and ethnic Kurdish factions that have all but paralyzed the Iraqi political process.

 "This term, women were not able really to work together," Souhail said.
 "This fight between political parties and blocs and the division reflects on the women MPs as well."